kimkwatson/W04-Hilo/hilo/README.md

 # W04-Hilo
 This is a simple game of hilo, where you guess what the next card will be!
 Here is how the game is played:
 The dealer draws and displays a card.
-Then, you guess if the next card drawn will be higher or lower than the current one displayed.
+Then, you guess if the next card drawn will be higher or lower than the current one.
 The dealer draws and displays another card.
 If your guess is correct, you earn 100 points.
 Otherwise, you lose 75 points.
 If you reach 0 points, the game is over.

 ## Getting Started
 ---
 Make sure you have Python 3.8.0 or newer installed and running on your machine.
 Open a terminal and browse to the project's root folder.
 Start the program by running the following command.
 ```
-python3 dice
+py hilo
 ```
 You can also run the program from an IDE like Visual Studio Code.
 Start your IDE and open the project folder.
-Select the main module inside the dice folder and click the "run" button.
+Select the main module inside the hilo folder and click the "run" button.

 ## Game Design
 ---